Disability Arts and Culture Gathering 2024

 7pm: [Fireside] Crip Hangout Time

-Dance, Poems, Writing, Art Offerings by Gaya Lakshmi, Kate Tsuruharatani, Mitali Khanna Sharma, Liz Orvis, Stephanie Glazier, Gwynneth Van Laven, Planting Disabled Futures team
+Dance, Poems, Writing, Art Offerings by Gaya Lakshmi, Kate Tsuruharatani, Mitali Khanna Sharma, Liz Orvis, Stephanie Glazier, Gwynneth Van Laven, Planting Disabled Futures presentation

 November 2, Saturday: